dottobr83/ose_cartridge_javase/README.md

 3. You will be asked to choose the location of the jar file

-4. Finally, select the class that has the Main method that you want to run and choose **Package dependencies with the Jar file** and click Finish
+4. Finally, select the class that has the Main method that you want to run and choose **Package dependencies with the Jar file** and click Finish.

     210  2014-12-10 19:07   META-INF/MANIFEST.MF